Crowns and Bridges

 Two of the most common dental restorations we use at North Brisbane Dental Clinic include dental crowns and bridges.

 Dental Crowns to Protect Teeth

-When the enamel that protects teeth is damaged by dental decay, fractures, and root canal treatment, it can compromise the structure of a tooth.
+When the enamel that protects teeth is damaged by dental decay or fractures, it can compromise the structure of a tooth.
+If you have a tooth that has undergone root canal therapy, it will also be left more brittle and prone to fractures than other teeth.
 A dental crown completely covers the tooth structure above the gumline and provides improved stability by absorbing the force from chewing.

 Dental crowns are available in a wide variety of materials, including gold and metal blends; however, many patients prefer porcelain tooth-coloured options.
 Porcelain crowns are durable and blending naturally amongst existing teeth.

 The Dental Crown Procedure

 In the right hands, the process of having a dental crown placed is completely painless.
 Patient comfort is important to us.
 Dr Georgia Sheahan, Dr Brodie Hawker, Dr Darius Khadembaschi and Dr Louise McCallum approach dentistry with a gentle and compassionate chairside manner.
 For patients who feel anxious regarding their procedure, we offer nitrous oxide sedation.